 IUU is a major issue across the global fishing industry:

-This information is extremely powerful – not only does it help guard against IUU, but it also helps us monitor labor standards on vessels and protect stock levels for the future.
+This information is extremely powerful—not only does it help guard against IUU, but it also helps us monitor labor standards on vessels and protect stock levels for the future.
 For example, knowing how many yellowfin tuna are taken from the Indian Ocean by different fishing vessels, will allow the Regional Fishery Management Organization (RFMO) to monitor the stock levels of the species.
-Take a look at our Responsible Sourcing initiatives to see how traceability is at the heart of our journey towards sustainability.
+Take a look at our responsible sourcing initiatives to see how traceability is at the heart of our journey toward sustainability.

-As part of our journey towards full traceability, we work closely with the International Seafood Sustainability Foundation (ISSF) that has developed the Proactive Vessel Register (PVR).
+We also work closely with the International Seafood Sustainability Foundation (ISSF) that has developed the Proactive Vessel Register (PVR).
 The PVR provides validated information on the steps each vessel is taking to implement sustainability commitments.
-We are committed to increasing the amount of fish we purchase from PVR listed vessels – in fact, from the start of 2016 all of the large-scale purse seiners we purchase from are registered, and we are actively encouraging all of our suppliers to join.
+We are committed to increasing the amount of fish we purchase from PVR listed vessels—in fact, from the start of 2016 all of the large-scale purse seiners we purchase from are registered, and we are actively encouraging all of our suppliers to join.

 The creation a consistent IMO identification number scheme across all commercial fishing vessels around the world will facilitate the exchange of vessel information, and support broader monitoring, control and surveillance efforts such as port State measures, catch documentation, transshipment verification, and vessel monitoring systems.

 Traceability is the science behind the ‘can tracker’ of our tuna products around the world.
 The simple code is linked to our brands’ websites, allowing consumers to find out exactly where the fish in their can came from.
 We are working to improve the digital data collection of our traceability systems.
-Soon, using innovative electronic systems, Thai Union, its retail customers and consumers will be able to trace every fish in every can – from ocean to plate – at the touch of a button.
+Soon, using innovative electronic systems, Thai Union, its retail customers and consumers will be able to trace every fish in every can—from catch to consumption—at the touch of a button.

 Our commitments to improving the standards of the tuna fishing industry extend to the people involved in the business, as well as the fish and the marine environment.

-Sadly, it is a fact that in some parts of the world, the rights of workers in the tuna industry have been abused.
+Unfortunately, it is a fact that in some parts of the world, the rights of workers in the tuna industry have been abused.
 Thai Union takes reports of human rights abuses in the fishing industry very seriously and we are determined to stamp out illegal and inhumane labor practices wherever they exist.
-We have zero tolerance of any infringement of workers’ rights and have an extensive plan of action in place under our Safe & Legal Labor program.
+We work to uphold workers’ rights and have an extensive plan of action in place under our Safe and Legal Labor program.